Topl/Genesis_Testnets/README.md

 - ...
 - `{transactionIdN}.transaction.pbuf`

+#### Creation
+A testnet genesis block can be created using the Bifrost CLI (not yet implemented at this time).
+The CLI will output the files that should be uploaded (via Pull Request) to this repository.

 ## Node Launch
 A Bifrost node can be configured to point to this repository for its genesis configuration.
 The custom configuration would include:
 ```yaml